 We normally visit the two Bewdley signal boxes in the evening where you can simulate train movements and get used to the pulling of levers for real, the use of the block instruments and working to another signal box.
 It is not uncommon in these sessions to have extraordinary movements to have to deal with (simulation only!) such as Royal trains being stabled for the night down the Stourport branch, engineer's trains, out-of gauge loads and so on.
 Then you will be prepared for anything on the Sunday!
 (These visits may have to be changed for operational reasons.)

 You are allocated to one of the seven signal boxes on the Severn Valley line, and book on with the rostered signalman who then explains the individual requirements of working that particular box.
 You are then able to work the box under the signalmans guidance for the rest of the day - a unique opportunity to experience what life in a mechanical signal box used to be like.

 1. For insurance purposes, you must be members of Severn Valley Railway.
 If you wish to take part in the weekend and you are not a member, you can be enrolled on arrival at Kidderminster.
-The current annual membership fee is £20.00 with concessions for senior citizens and family membership.

 2. We regret that no person under the age of eighteen is able to work signal boxes.

 3. A list of recommended overnight accommodation can be provided if required.

 For the full two days - £125 (2023 price and possibly subject to change for 2024)

 All proceeds are used for the restoration of the Kidderminster Railway Museum building, and for the further development of the site for museum purposes.